unlikelycreator/Twilio-Nodejs-MSSQL-Whatsapp-Bot/README.md

 In project folder navigate to the `dbConfig.js` file.
 In it if you are using latest version of `MSSQL` remove the `driver`line. and change the variable for your own database.

+## Updating media file Link

+Navigate and open the `app.js` file and then go to `line 28` in the `filename` part replace the link with open where you will store the file.

 ## Creating a Service for the Bot